-In 2009, the university began offering inexpensive guided tours of Ca' Foscari in Italian and English.
-The tours take place from Monday to Friday year-round, with a handful of closing days (mostly on public holidays).
+In 2009, Ca' Foscari University began offering inexpensive guided tours of its historic palazzo headquarters in Italian, English, and Italian sign language.
+The tours take place year-round, with a handful of closing days (mostly on public holidays).

 You can buy tickets from the glass-windowed public-relations office on the right side of the lobby.
 Tickets go on sale 15 minutes before the tour, and you'll be told where to meet (either in the lobby or, in good weather, outside by the cistern in the main courtyard).

 The tour includes a narrated walk through the courtyards of Ca' Foscari and the neighboring palace of Ca' Giustinian, visits to several important rooms in Ca' Foscari, and sweeping views of the Grand Canal from the palace's water entrance.
 It lasts about an hour and is well worth the modest price (which was €4,50 the last time we checked, or €3,50 for students and other visitors who are entitled to reductions).

 For more information, visit the English-language Ca' Foscari Tour page at the Università Ca' Foscari Web site.
 You'll find schedules, prices, a virtual photo tour, and information for groups.